Modes

 Development mode🔗

 The development mode of Gustwind has been implemented in a lazy manner.
 This means the server will boot fast and perform rendering only on request.
-The development server maintains a web socket connection to the clients and then keeps their state up to date based on your modifications.

 Production mode🔗